-Bathing beaches (%) compliance with Ministry for the Environment guidelines (green status)
+Bathing beaches (%) compliance with Ministry for the Environment guidelines (Green Status)

 Seawater samples are collected and analysed for Enterococci bacteria, in accordance with GWRC and the Ministry for the Environment requirements.
 Samples collected within 48 hours of a heavy rain event can read high due to contaminants entering the stormwater network.
-This year, no beaches were closed for swimming during the summer.
-We are now starting stage two of a project developing management plans for Wellington catchments.